-Bring to your interview Bring to v vour inte rview ------------------------- ------- ------ ------ ------ ------- n addition to the documents listed on the Pre-Interview Checklist in this package, DV applicants should also bring the ollowing items to your visa interview: Appointment information printed from the "Entrant Status Check" on the E-DV website.
+Bring to vour inter view

+In addition to the documents listed on the Pre-Interview Checklist in this package, DV applicants should also bring the following items to your visa interview: Appointment information printed from the "Entrant Status Check" on the E-DV website.
 Documents showing that you have either a qualifying high school education OR two (2) years of qualifying work experience in the five (5) years immediately prior to application (for the principal applicant only; more information is available online).
-Payment of the \$330 Diversity Visa Application Fee for each visa applicant.
+Payment in cash of the \$330 Diversity Visa Application Fee for each visa applicant.